acsauk-mojd/katas/process_review/exercises/echo/README.md

 - The app runs on the command line or.

-- It's fine to use Ruby or JavaScript.

 - When the app runs you are prompted with a phrase to say something

 - The output also has information about the date and time formatted as below.